bouraouimariem/SmartLancer/README.md

 We target clients who need ***specialists in programming*** to develop and design their own projects effectively and efficiently.
 And developers who want to use their skills.

-We offer ***Project-based***  for freelancers and they are able to upload their certificates to our platform, in addition to an assessment system to evaluate their capabilities with a progress bar.

 <br />